barakinio/TLSCallbackGenerator/README.md

   ```
   note that you can also add secret TLSCallback from within secret TLSCallbacks! just make sure that the indexes make sense since a Callback will not execute if it's not connected to the rest of the array.

   And That's it! your code will run before main.
-If you're struggling with implemntation, check out example.cpp to see how to use both functions.
+If you're struggling with implementation, check out example.cpp to see how to use both functions.

+## Further Functionality
+We've also added the option to remove your callbacks from the array.
+Use the "REMOVE_SECRET_TLS_CALLBACK_BY_INDEX" Macro to do so.

   ## Pics
   These are all taken from an executable which uses both regular and a dynamic TLSCallback, but they apply to both cases.